sjyothul/extracting-brain-boundaries-from-rs-fMRI-data/README.md

 # extracting-brain-boundaries-from-rs-fMRI-data
-we will extract the brain boundaries from the resting state functional magnetic resonance  imaging (rs-fMRI) scans We will be able to:
+We will extract the brain boundaries from the resting state functional magnetic resonance  imaging (rs-fMRI) scans

+We will be able to:
 ● Extract brain slices from the data set.
 ● Extract the brain boundary (periphery) from those slices.